TheMastermindInventor/GLAL/README.md

 # GLAL
 GLAL - Graphic Libraries Abstraction Layer

-Abstraction Layer For Native Graphics API's For Each Platform, Put Into One For, macOS & iOS & appleTVOS & ipadOS & watchOS - Metal, Windows - DirectX,
+Abstraction Layer For Native Graphics API's For Each Platform, Put Into One For, macOS, iOS, appleTVOS, ipadOS, watchOS - Metal, Windows - DirectX,
  Linux - Vulkan,
  Android - OpenGLES
-and also it checks the versions of macOS/iOS/ipadOS/watchOS/appleTVOS and assign which API to use(Metal or OpenGLES), same for android(Vulkan or OpenGLES).
+  and also it checks the versions of macOS,iOS,ipadOS,watchOS,appleTVOS and assign which API to use(Metal or OpenGLES), same for android(Vulkan or OpenGLES).

 The version of each graphics API(Metal/Vulkan/OpenGLES/DirectX) is dependent on the user acceptance rate worldwide, so your application will be running on most of the devices for today and we will update GLAL when necessary.